run2000/compactbeans/README.md

      - due to java.beans.BeanInfo dependency
   * Any feature that requires explicit bean info to be exposed is omitted.
      - no ParameterDescriptor
-  * No VetoableChangeListeners
-     - due to java.beans.VetoableChangeListener dependency
-     - no constrained properties
-     - can still listen for other events
   * Remove constructors and methods that are not required by the introspector
      - descriptors appear immutable from outside the java.beans.* package